 Premature aging – appearance of old, tired, puffy face, bloating, and slurring while speaking.

-A lot of menopausal symptoms in women are also due to undiagnosed thyroid disease.
+A lot of menopausal symptoms in women can also be due to undiagnosed thyroid disease.
+Thyroid symptoms in females can be complex.

 Goiter – is an enlargement of thyroid gland due to hormone deficiency (or other reasons).
-It is one of the many symptoms suggestive of thyroid problems but may not be the only reason.
+Thyroid goiter is one of the many symptoms suggestive of hypothyroidism but may not be the only reason.

-Hypothyroidism causes stiff joints and pain and soreness in muscles, symptoms overlapping with arthritis.
+Hypothyroidism causes stiff joints with pain and soreness in muscles, symptoms overlapping with arthritis.

-Feeling cold – slow metabolism creates less body heat giving a feeling of being cold.
+Cold intolerance is one of the important symptoms of underactive thyroid.
+Slow metabolism causes less body heat that gives a feeling of cold hand and feet.
 It also causes blood vessels in the skin to constrict making it cool to the touch.

 Decreased sweating – due to less body heat from slow metabolism.